kubermatic/machine-controller/README.md

 If no ConfigMap can be found:

-### CA-data
+### CA Data

-The CA will be loaded from the passed kubeconfig when running outside the cluster or from `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` when running inside the cluster.
+The Certificate Authority (CA) will be loaded from the passed kubeconfig when running outside the cluster or from `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` when running inside the cluster.

-### Apiserver endpoint
+### Apiserver Endpoint

 The first endpoint from the kubernetes endpoints will be taken. `kubectl get endpoints kubernetes -o yaml`